DevShiftTeam/APIShift/README.md

  * MySQL

 ## Understanding the system
 One of our goals is to provide users access to a full ecosystem of information about the system.
 Everything from tutorials, documentation and the code design and flow of the system.
 The purpose of releasing these documents is to help people understand the system fully.

+The main folders of the system indicate the basic idea of where development is done:
+* [**Root Folder**](/): Contains the system and displays content to the end user.
+* [**control/**](control/): Stores the UI code & style of the control panel of the devshift system.
+* [**machine/**](machine/): Stores the Back-End code for the APIShift system.
+* [**UI/**](UI/): Stores the UI code the the main page - can actually have as many diffrent folders with different names to build your app, the UI is provided by default and not confined to this name or style, so do whatever you want.

+And these are the documents that serve as the information infrastructure we set up for users:
- 1. __[Code design](CODE_DESIGN.md)__: Holds the guiding material for developers and information about later releases - which are first written as a design.
-Reading the code design is, for now, the best way to get insight into the system (besides running it and reviewing the code on your own, it's better to start here).
+ 1. __[Architecture and design](ARCHITECTURE_AND_DESIGN.md)__: Provide a map showing the system from the view point of the code, and the developer - Reading this document is the best way to get insight into the system (besides running it and reviewing the code on your own, it's better to start here).
  2. __Documentation__: Install the system and navigate to `http://your-server/doc/server` for server-side documentation.
 Client-side documentation comming soon.
- 3. __Tutorial__: Comming later
+ 3. __Tutorial__: Comming soon

 ## Usage
 After Using APIShift to build an API or Back-End logic and controllers, you access the controllers/other parts and features of the system in 2 different ways presented below.